SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/player_changes_en.md

 ### {% href_link ⛏️ | Proper tooling %}
 You need to use a correct tool for breaking blocks, otherwise you won't break it.

+### {% href_link 🪦 | Tombstones on death %}
+If possible, {% symlink player, Players %} will leave skeleton remains upon death.
+Breaking them will restore the inventory and dropped experience.

 ### {% href_link 👕 | Clothes and gloves %}
 In addition to the usual four armor slots, there are also four visual armor slots for clothing and a slot for {% symlink gloves, Gloves %}.